-When recently given the opportunity to give a workshop on managing teaching anxiety for new TAs and instructors, I jumped at the opportunity.
+When recently given the opportunity to offer a workshop for Instructional Development on managing teaching anxiety for new TAs and instructors, I jumped at the opportunity.
 Not only had I suffered from it greatly, but I also overcame it quite thoroughly.
 The first part of the workshop focused on reframing teaching anxiety before talking about specific strategies to overcome it.

 As was my experience, teaching was not an inborn gift, but a skill that needed to be cultivated over time (see slide below).
 Part of my anxiety was performing a skill I knew I was not particularly good at – indeed, a sense of competency, even mastery, comes with time and persistence.

 I created a simple handout for my workshop that asked participants to freewrite about their anxieties and then rank them from most to least anxiety inducing.
 After this exercise (essentially asking folks to identify and name their anxieties), I started by addressing the most general strategies for combatting stress (see below), including the all-too-forgotten “Great Triad” of sleep, diet, and exercise.
 I was only recently introduced to the excellent research on sleep by Matthew Walker, and mentioned several ideas he recently discussed on a podcast.
 In addition to this, our university has great resources for both creating a nutrition profile and exercise options, thus I made sure everyone was familiar with them.